tetratelabs/istio-0to60/docs/discovery.md

-# Service discovery, load balancing, and routing
+# Service discovery and load balancing

 This lab explores service discovery and load balancing in Istio.